floweredscarf/su25/labs/lab15/index.md

   Warning: if the two trees have the same size, the book code has the opposite convention as quick union and sets the root of the second tree to point to the root of the first tree.
-This isn't terribly important (you won't be tested on trivial details like these).
+This isn't terribly important.

 Weighted quick union with path compression
 : When `find` is called, every node along the way is made to point at the root.